kostasx/webslap/README.md

 Click here for an online [demo](http://creativecollective.gr/labs/webslap/).

-Just move your hand fast from right to left, to slap.
+Just move your hand fast in front of your webcam from right to left, to slap and add points to your Slap score!

 Tested on Chrome and Firefox.